 Palmaria, Tino and Tinetto

 The islands of Palmaria, Tino and Tinetto are part of the UNESCO World Heritage Site that includes Cinque Terre and Portovenere.
-Although these islands are considered as one unit, each of them has their own majestic history and rich culture to boast.
+Although these islands are considered as one unit, each of them has its own majestic history and rich culture to boast.
 Each of these islands is visited by thousands of tourists per year.

 Tino is only open to visitors during the month of September as it is located on a military base and is therefore off-limits to tourists on most parts of the year.
 Within the island, visitors can find castle ruins and other monuments.
 In Tinetto, there are several churches and ruined churches to explore.
-It therefore reflects the religious culture of the people that inhabit this island.
+It reflects the religious culture of the people that inhabit this island.

 View my complete list of UNESCO World Heritage Sites in Italy.